Smaug123/gr-common-actions/github-release/README.md

 Boolean.
 Enables [generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) on the GitHub release.
 If you set this, you must also set `target-commitish` (even if the `tag` already exists), though GitHub does not appear to document this fact.

+## `binary-contents`

+A path to some binary data to upload to the release as a release asset.

 # Why?